blidblid/angular-cli-hooks/README.md

 ### Gotchas

-- The JsonSchema for custom configurations is merged with Angular native schemas in the `postinstall` hook of `@berglund/angular-cli-hooks`.
+- The JsonSchema for custom configurations is merged with Angular native schemas in the `postinstall` hook of `angular-cli-hooks`.
 You have to reinstall to see changes.
 - The `before` hook will _only_ run before the Angular native builder is invoked the first time.
 - The `after` hook will run after an Angular builder emits a BuilderOutput.
 This means the `after` hook will run for both fresh builds and rebuilds.